Closer Look: Permafrost

-Permafrost actually has quite the formal definition - it's ground (soil, rock, or sediment) that remains at or below freezing for a minimum of two years.
-This might seem difficult to achieve, but evidence suggests otherwise.
-In the Northern Hemisphere, I was startled to learn that 24% of all land is permafrost.
-In northern Alaska, where I'll be this summer, alpine permafrost covers an area of roughly 263 square kilometers.
+Permafrost actually has quite the formal definition - it's ground (soil, rock, or sediment) that remains at or below freezing for a minimum of two years.1 2 This might seem difficult to achieve, but evidence suggests otherwise.
+In the Northern Hemisphere, I was startled to learn that 24% of all land is permafrost.3 In northern Alaska, where I'll be this summer, alpine permafrost covers an area of roughly 263 square kilometers.4

-Freeze-thaw cycles in the active layer of permafrost often yield very interesting networks of above-ground features (called "patterned ground").
-For example, networks of ice wedges in permafrost can look from above like connected polygons.
+Freeze-thaw cycles in the active layer above permafrost often yield very interesting networks of above-ground features (called "patterned ground").6 For example, networks of ice wedges in permafrost can look from above like connected polygons.
 I can't imagine what initial explorers of these areas thought of these strange formations.

 Arctic Fact of the Day:

 In 2012, a team from Russia managed to resurrect a plant whose seeds had been frozen in Siberian permafrost for over 30,000 years!7 They found the seeds in fruit tissue discovered in a fossilized burrow of an Ice Age squirrel.
 Here's the whole story.

 Many of my future posts will address the environmental and geobiological problems associated with increased thawing of permafrost, brought on by climate change.
 What are some of these problems?